srvds/Human-Activity-Recognition/README.md

 * We get a feature vector of 561 features and these features are given in the dataset.

-* Each window of readings is a datapoint of 561 features.
+* Each window of readings is a datapoint of 561 features,and we have 7352,

 * These are the signals that we got so far.(prefix t means time domain data, prefix f means frequency domain data)
 #### Train and test data were saperated